gchure/phd/src/chapter_09/section_05_logistic_regression.md

 the predictor variable $N_c$ appears to be arbitrary and is presented without justification.
 However, this relationship is directly connected to the manner in which Bayes' theorem updates the posterior probability distribution upon the observation of new data.
-In following section, we will demonstrate this connection using the relationship between survival and channel copy number.
+In the following section, we will demonstrate this connection using the relationship between survival and channel copy number.
 However, this description is general and can be applied to any logistic regression model so long as the response variable is binary.
 This connection